chirs241097/fluidsynth-sans-glib/README.md

 # Fluidsynth sans GLib

+**OBSOLETE.** Current mainline FluidSynth implements the solution used in this patchset.
+Check out the `osal` option in the build configuration.

 Let's be real.
 Using GLib on any non-POSIX platform is a PITA.
 Hence this fork.

 This is the adaption of my old patchset archived [here](https://github.com/chirs241097/fluidsynth).